Second-order hyperfine structure and its impact on new physics searches using isotope shift spectroscopy: Results and discussion

-Our success in restoring King plot linearity in Sr encourages us to consider the possiblility of including a well-studied, stable fermionic Yb isotope such as $^{171}$Yb~\cite{godun14prl,huntemann16prl} into the existing studies.
-Calculations are considerably more difficult for Yb and Yb$^+$, however we have performed calculations using the method described above for those transitions that have been measured to within a few Hz~\cite{ono22prx,door24arxiv}.
+Our success in restoring King plot linearity in Sr encourages us to consider the possibility of including a well-studied, stable fermionic Yb isotope such as $^{171}$Yb~\cite{godun14prl,huntemann16prl} into the existing studies.
+Calculations are considerably more difficult for Yb and Yb$^+$, however we have performed calculations using the method described above for those transitions that have been measured to within a few Hz~\cite{ono22prx,door25prl}.
 In Yb$^+$ the fine-structure spacings are relatively large, making the corresponding second-order hyperfine shifts somewhat smaller than in Sr: $\sim$10 kHz for the $5d_{3/2}\ (F=2)$ level, and around 0.2~kHz for the $4f_{7/2}^{-1}\ 6s^2\ (F=3)$ level.
 There is also considerable configuration mixing in Yb$^+$, so more precise calculations should also consider the contribution of levels outside of the fine-structure manifold.
-On the other hand we calculate a relatively large 520~kHz shift for the $^1S_0 \rightarrow\ ^3P_0$ transition in Yb.
-Even if this shift is calculated to within 1\% --- an ambitious goal --- the corresponding theoretical uncertainty would be 3 orders of magnitude larger than the current experimental errors~\cite{ono22prx}.
-We conclude that it is unlikely that the inclusion of fermionic isotopes would improve the situation in Yb.
-Our work motivates the inclusion of radioactive spin-zero nuclei (e.g.~\cite{yang23ppnp}) for searching for new bosons using precision isotope shift spectroscopy.
+On the other hand, we calculate a relatively large $-520$~kHz shift for the $^1S_0 \rightarrow\ ^3P_0$ transition in Yb, which is consistent with the value $-537\,(44)$~kHz calculated in~\cite{schelfhout21pra}.
+Even if this shift is calculated to within 1\% --- an ambitious goal --- the corresponding theoretical uncertainty would be three orders of magnitude larger than the current experimental errors~\cite{ono22prx}.
+At this point we might conclude that it is unlikely that inclusion of fermionic isotopes would improve the situation in Yb, and it seems like future developments in searches for new bosons using precision isotope shift spectroscopy may only be possible using radioactive spin-zero nuclei (e.g.~\cite{yang23ppnp}).